Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix and ethnic representation are both in balance with the local community.
 Show details

-Destinations: Above average.
-The proportion of students going on to education or training at 16 is quite high.
+Destinations: About average.
+The proportion of students going on to education or training at 16 is roughly average.
 Show details

 Environment: About average.
 Air pollution, traffic accidents and crime are all roughly average.